RELATES TO: KRS 309.133, 309.1335(1)(c), 309.134, 309.137

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 309.1335(1)(b) authorizes the board to promulgate an administrative regulation requiring professional art therapists to complete continuing education requirements as a condition of renewal of their license.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 309.1315(1) and (9) require the board to promulgate administrative regulations necessary to carry out the provisions of KRS 309.130 to 309.1399 and to establish the criteria for continuing education.
+KRS 309.1335(1)(c) authorizes the board to promulgate an administrative regulation requiring licensed professional art therapists and licensed professional art therapist associates to complete continuing education requirements as a condition of renewal of their license.
 This administrative regulation delineates the requirements for continuing education and prescribes methods and standards for the accreditation of continuing education courses.

-(1) "Academic courses offered by an accredited postsecondary institution" means:
+Section 1.
+Definitions.
+(1) "Academic course" means a course offered by an accredited postsecondary institution that is an:

-(a) An art therapy course, designated by an art therapy course title or content, beyond the undergraduate level; or
+(a) Art therapy course, designated by an art therapy course title or content, beyond the undergraduate level; or

-(b) An academic course, relevant to professional art therapy, beyond the undergraduate level.
+(b) Academic course, relevant to professional art therapy, beyond the undergraduate level.

 (2) "Approved" means recognized by the Kentucky Board of Licensure for Professional Art Therapists.

 (3) "Continuing education hour" means fifty (50) clock minutes of participating in continuing educational experiences.